 top of page

-So you’re planning to dedicate yourself into the Music Ministry?
 That’s a very wise decision indeed.
-Actually putting time and effort into any of the ministries in your church is a wise decision whatever your age or vocation.
-Since you’re dedicating yourself none other than to God, you want to do your very best.
-To make your ministry a successful one there are some things that you have to consider.
+Dedicating time and effort to any ministry in your church is commendable, regardless of your age or vocation.
+Since you’re dedicating yourself to God, you want to do your very best.
+To make your ministry successful, here are some important elements to consider:

 The Word of God

 This is central to your ministry.
-That’s why if you thought music was the center of your ministry, that’s where you’re mistaken.
-Yes, listen, play, compose, practice music; but never forget the Word of God.
-Listen to your pastors and ministers; share with your band mates or fellow choir members; or meditate on God’s Words during your personal quiet time.
-The more you listen and meditate on His Words, the more you become attuned to His will.
+If you thought music was the center of your ministry, that’s a mistake.
+Yes, listen, play, compose, and practice music, but never forget the Word of God.
+Listen to your pastors and ministers, share with your bandmates or choir members, and meditate on God’s Word during your quiet time.
+The more you listen and meditate on His Words, the more attuned you become to His will.

 Prayer

-This actually goes with The Word of God.
-When you have both the Word of God and Prayer in abundance, you’re practically laying down the foundations of the success of you and your brothers and sisters’ music ministry.
-Pray.
-Pray a lot.
-This was what the early apostles did, and this is what you should do as well, if you want your music ministry to blossom.
+Prayer goes hand in hand with the Word of God.
+With both in abundance, you lay the foundations for the success of your and your fellow members’ music ministry.
+Pray often.
+The early apostles did, and so should you if you want your ministry to flourish.

 Dedication